 Neem oil can smother the eggs.
 Since it protects against a number of other pests and diseases, this is a good thing to spray regularly anyway!

 If you’re seeing adult borer moths, you can use bacillus thurigiensis to eliminate them and their eggs.
-Using a sprayed form such as Monterey BT, or a powdered form like Garden Dust, will protect your plant against squash vine borer infestation.
+Using a sprayed form such as Monterey BT, or a powdered form like Garden Dust, will protect your plant against infestation.